jwsmith2340/RickAndMortyCharGenerator/README.md

-#Rick an Morty Random Character Generator
+# Rick an Morty Random Character Generator

 This app generates a random iteration of characters in the Rick and Morty universe.
-In keeping with the spirit of the show, when you search for a character, you could return any version from any universe.
+In keeping with the spirit of the show, when you search for a character, you could return any version from the multiverse.
+So, search for Rick a few times in a row and see which versions you end up with.

 ### Technologies Used